freeCodeCamp/guide/src/pages/javascript/advantages-and-disadvantages-of-javascript/index.md

 *   **Simplicity**.
 JavaScript is relatively simple to learn and implement.
 *   **Versatility**.
 JavaScript plays nicely with other languages and can be used in a huge variety of applications.
 Unlike PHP or <a href='https://en.wikipedia.org/wiki/Server_Side_Includes' target='_blank' rel='nofollow'>SSI</a> scripts, JavaScript can be inserted into any web page regardless of the file extension.
 JavaScript can also be used inside scripts written in other languages such as Perl and PHP.
 *   **Server Load**.
 Being client-side reduces the demand on the website server.
+*   **Rich interfaces**.
+Drag and drop components or slider may give a rich interface to your website.

 ## Disadvantages of JavaScript